 Competence by Design (CBD) is a Royal College of Physicians and Surgeons of Canada (RCPSC) initiative to transition postgraduate medical education and professional practice in Canada into a model of competency-based medical education.
 More information about CBD can be found in the Royal College CBD Residents Guide and the CBME Terminology Reference Sheet

 In this model, residents will be required to complete Entrustable Professional Activities (EPAs), which are tasks that can be delegated to a resident and observed by a supervisor.
 At the end of each rotation, residents will also be evaluated by an In-Training Assessment Report (ITAR).
 ITARs are linked to the Rotation Plan, which specifies the goals and objectives of each roation.
 Further details can be found in the Assessment section below.

-PM&R Residency will continue to be 5 years in duration.
-It will be split into 4 stages:
+PM&R Residency will continue to be five years in duration.
+It will be split into four stages: